mwolfram/CarND-LaneLines-P1-mwolfram/writeup.md

 #### Filter over multiple frames

 As the original pipeline performed quite nicely on the challenge video, except for some outliers when driving past the tree, I decided to try a filter over time.
-For this, I keep track of the last N (N=15) detected lanes and draw their average.
-Also, if no lane is detected, I just take the last valid average.
+For this, I kept track of the last N (N=15) detected lanes and draw their average.
+Also, if no lane was detected, I'd just take the last valid average.

 #### Shortcomings